-Now that you have and understanding of how eggs work in baking it is time for your homework assignment!
+Now that you have and understanding of how eggs work in baking it is time for your homework assignment.
+As always, the homework is optional but is a good way to practice.
 For this lesson, I want you to try your hand at making a chiffon cake!

 The reason I chose this for this lesson is because you are going to be using the whole egg, but the white and yolk are separated out during the mixing process.
 The whites are going to get whipped into a meringue and will be folded into the cake batter that also contains the yolks.
 So a chiffon cake gets the best of both worlds.
 The yolk adds richness and flavor to the cake and the whites help lighten and leaven it.

 You can either make a traditional chiffon cake, baked in a tube pan, or you can make my favorite yellow cake recipe (that uses the chiffon cake mixing method) which can be baked as a 2 layer 9″ round cake or a 9×13″ sheet cake!

 The links above are affiliate links, which pay me a small commission for my referral at no extra cost to you!
 Thank you for supporting Baker Bettie!